CEO-Simson/DevineArch/README.md

 # TIMA WEB

-This repository is initialized for development.
+This repository is a TypeScript monorepo for a Church Management System (ChMS).

 - Default branch: `main`
-- Git initialized in this folder

-Next steps:
-- Decide the tech stack (e.g., Node, Python, etc.)
+- Monorepo: frontend (React+TS+Tailwind), backend (Express+TS+Mongo), shared types
+- See `docs/` for product scope, architecture, data model, roadmap, and runbooks

+Getting Started
-- Add project files and structure
+- Install pnpm and Node 20+
-- Connect to a remote (GitHub/GitLab) and push
+- See `docs/runbook-local-dev.md` for local setup

+Deployment
+- Frontend to Vercel, Backend to Render/AWS (see `docs/deploy.md`)